Qin Shen & University of Northampton:

 UK universities grant a lot of freedom to students.
 I find this positive as they instil self-discipline and self-motivation in students.
 There is nothing that is compulsory except for assignments and exams of course!
 Students are also not forced to join extracurricular activities against their will.
 Most importantly, diversity of opinion is recognised here in the UK.

 What is the cost of living like in Northampton?

 The cost is definitely higher than my home country.
-However, I think Northampton is still cheaper to live in compared to major cities such as London and Birmingham.
-I doesn’t really matter for me because I rarely eat out and prefer to buy groceries from supermarkets and make my own meal.
+However, I think Northampton is still cheaper to live in, compared to major cities such as London and Birmingham.
+I doesn’t really matter for me because I rarely eat out and prefer to buy groceries from supermarkets and make my own meals.